weaviate/weaviate/docs/en/use/running-weaviate.md

 # Running Weaviate

-> Documentation on how to run Weaviate with Docker-compose, Docker or stand-alone.
+> How to run Weaviate with Docker-compose, Docker or stand-alone.

 > Note: Weaviate is currently only available as an unstable release.
 We hope to release a first stable version in the coming months.